MrVideo/boredom-blog/content/notes/se122/_index.md

 layout: 'subhome'
 ---

-These notes are from the *Distributed Systems* course I attended in 2022.
+These notes are from the *Software Engineering* course I attended in 2022.
 Note that since the course was held in Italian, some notes are in the same language.

 1. [Java](java)
 2. [Concurrency in Java](concurrency-java)